Graph the given linear equation.3x−2y=43x-2y=4 | Study Prep in Pearson+

 Identify the slope \(m = \frac{3}{2}\) and the y-intercept \(b = -2\).
 This means the line crosses the y-axis at \((0, -2)\) and rises 3 units for every 2 units it moves to the right.

-Plot the y-intercept on the graph, then use the slope to find another point by moving up 3 units and right 2 units from the y-intercept.
-Draw a straight line through these points to graph the equation.
+Plot the y-intercept point \((0, -2)\) on the coordinate plane.
+From this point, use the slope to find another point by moving up 3 units and right 2 units, landing at \((2, 1)\).

 Watch next